Can You Use Your HSA or FSA to Pay for Chiropractic or Massage?

 What Is an FSA?

-A flexible spending account (FSA) is also a special savings account funded with pre-tax dollars and used to pay for a qualified medical expense, such as medical massage or chiropractic services.
-Unlike an HSA, you can contribute to your flexible savings account without being in an HDHP, but FSAs are only available through your employer.
 Flexible spending accounts are “use it or lose it.”
 If you don’t spend all the money you saved by the end of the year or you leave your employer before spending everything, you forfeit the money left in the account.
-Some employers allow for a “grace period” of up to 10 weeks after the end of the year or they may allow for a rollover of up to $570 medical expenses for the following year.
-Ask your employer if they have given these added benefits.
+Some employers allow for a “grace period” at the end of the year to spend the money, or they may allow you to “rollover” a certain amount of qualified medical expenses from one year to the next.

 Can I Use My HSA or FSA to Pay for Chiropractic Care?